hashicorp/design-system/website/docs/components/table/partials/code/how-to-use.md

 #### Complex sortable Table

-Here's a table implementation that uses an array hash with localized strings for the column headers, indicates which columns should be sortable, and adds an overflow menu.
+Here’s a table implementation that uses an array hash with localized strings for the column headers, indicates which columns should be sortable, and adds an overflow menu.

 ```handlebars{data-execute=false}
 <!-- app/templates/components/table.hbs -->